ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 ## Server Name Handling

-Clients MUST NOT use "resolver.arpa" as the server name either in the TLS Server Name Indication in TLS ({{?RFC8446}}) for DoT or DoH; or in the URI host for DoH requests.
+Clients MUST NOT use "resolver.arpa" as the server name either in the TLS Server Name Indication in TLS ({{?RFC8446}}) for DoT or DoH connections, or in the URI host for DoH requests.

-Designated DoH resolvers that support authenticated discovery MUST accept both of the following as the URI host in requests:
+Designated DoH resolvers that support authenticated discovery for clients that only know an IP address MUST accept both of the following as the URI host in requests:

 - the IP address of designating Unencrypted Resolver
-- the TargetName in the ServiceMode SVCB record
+- the TargetName in the ServiceMode SVCB record, which is the hostname for which the client looked up address (A and AAAA) records

 # Security Considerations